cnorm35/bridgetown-blog/src/_posts/route_constraints.md

 defaulted to putting it in my `app/services` directory and requiring that file at the top of my `config/routes.rb`_

-For finding paths to whitelist, one option would be to have an array of the static pages and add a new entry whenever I created a new page.
 Checkng the routes against a dynamic list of view files is absolutely overkill, but really wanted to see if I could find a way to set and forget.

 A few minutes of skimming through the Ruby docs and found what I needed.